 - Easy to install

-You’ll see the name Facon a few times on this list.
-This brand makes reliable and easy-to-install tank heaters, perfect for many different sized tanks.
-This one, in particular, is ideal for tanks up to 50 gallons in size!
+I’ve included the name Facon a few times on this list, as it’s a brand that makes reliable and easy-to-install tank heaters, perfect for many different-sized tanks, and every level of RVer, even beginners.
+This one, in particular, is ideal for tanks up to 50 gallons in size, so I know my hefty tanks are covered for when temperatures plummet.

-The built-in sensor in the heater will turn “ON” the tank heater as soon as the tank temperature drops to 45°F( + – 5 degrees).
-The tank heater immediately starts protecting your holding tank from freezing up.
-When the temperature in the holding tank rises to 68°F( + – 5 degrees), the tank heater will automatically turn “ OFF”.
+The built-in sensor in the heater will turn “ON” the tank heater as soon as the tank temperature drops to 45°F( + – 5 degrees), this is an impressive feature in my eyes, as it takes a job off my plate and does the hard work for me – turning on when needed.
+From the get-go, the tank heater immediately starts protecting my holding tank from freezing up, and what’s even better, is that when the temperature in the holding tank rises to 68°F( + – 5 degrees), the tank heater will automatically turn “ OFF”.

-The pad size of 8.0” x 25” works efficiently on up to 50-gallon holding tanks, whether it be a freshwater tank, grey water tank, or black water tank.
-A 3mm foam insulation pad with self-adhesive makes this heater easy to install, no extra adhesive required.
+The pad size of 8.0” x 25” works efficiently on up to 50-gallon holding tanks, whether it be a freshwater tank, grey water tank, or black water tank, making this suitable for a range of RVers.
+I like this 3mm foam insulation pad as it is self-adhesive, making it easy to install, with no extra fuss or adhesive required.

 While this heater takes our best overall slot on this list, it is important to note that the manufacturer doesn’t recommend installing this unit on the same circuit as a pump motor or microwave oven.
-This heating pad uses AC power, so this may be a complicated scenario to avoid!
+This may be a bit frustrating if you’ve already planned where you were going to install the heater, but with some re-jigging and brainstorming, it won’t be too hard to sort it out.

 You can check out today’s price on Amazon by clicking here.